-Intrigued by the power and magic of stories, Lara studied literature and psychoanalysis in university and went on to earn a MA in English Studies from Goldsmiths, University of London (UK), and a PhD in English from University of Toronto (Canada).
-She has lectured and published internationally on literature, the Japanese Canadian internment, issues of racism and social justice, memory, trauma, and education.
-She is currently completing another book, Lost Objects: Literature and the Dispossession of Incarcerated Nikkei (McGill-Queens University Press).
+Intrigued by the power and magic of stories, Lara studied literature and psychoanalysis, earning a MA in English Studies from Goldsmiths, University of London (UK), and a PhD in English from University of Toronto (Canada).
+She has lectured and published on literature, the Japanese Canadian internment, issues of racism and social justice, memory, trauma, and education.
+She is currently completing Lost Objects: Literature and the Dispossession of Incarcerated Nikkei (McGill-Queens University Press) and working on another children’s novel about a mixed-race character encountering a world of fairies and spirits.

 Obaasan's Boots